hashicorp/vault-secrets-operator/docs/threat-model/README.md

    <td>
 <ul>

-<li>Configure the Operator with [storage encryption](https://developer.hashicorp.com/vault/docs/platform/k8s/vso/helm#v-controller-manager-clientcache-storageencryption) to encrypt the client cache secret contents
+<li>Configure the Operator with <a href="https://developer.hashicorp.com/vault/docs/platform/k8s/vso/helm#v-controller-manager-clientcache-storageencryption">storage encryption</a> to encrypt the client cache secret contents

 <li>Encrypt the Kubernetes etcd database at rest using a KMS provider